 Knit & Stitch Shows – Alexandra Palace & Harrogate

-I exhibited at the Knit and Stitch Shows at Alexandra Palace, London (Oct 9th-12th) and Harrogate Conference Centre (Nov 10th-23rd) 2025.
+I exhibited work at the Knit & Stitch shows at Alexandra Palace, London (Oct 9th-12th) and Harrogate Conference Centre (Nov 10th-23rd) 2025.

 Signed copies of Connecting Threads my publication with Quickthorn Books were available at both venues.